-A birding and wildlife journey through the Zulu Kingdom
+A birding and wildlife journey through Eastern South Africa

 Price subject to change based on external factors.
 Price is based on a minimum of 4 participants.
 Small group surcharge will be levied for groups smaller than 4 participants.
 Please contact us for more detail.